|BYLAWS OF YOUNG SCANDINAVIANS CLUB|

 10.6.
 Amendment or Repeal of Article.
 No amendment or repeal of this Article shall apply to or have any effect on any director, officer, employee, or agent of the YSC for or with respect to any acts or omissions of the director, officer, employee, or agent occurring before the amendment or repeal.

 10.7.
 Impact of Tax Exempt Status.
 The rights to indemnification set forth in this Article are expressly conditioned upon such rights not violating the YSC’s status as a tax exempt organization described in ‘501(c) of the Internal Revenue Code of 1986, as amended.

 11.1.
 Adoption.
 Except as otherwise provided herein with respect to greater voting requirements, [or provisions which are not subject to amendment,] if any, changes to these Bylaws may be proposed by the Board of Directors or twenty-five members.
-Proposed changes shall be presented to the members in writing by first class mail at least fourteen (14) days prior to the meeting.
+Proposed changes shall be presented to the members in writing ten (10) days prior to the meeting.
 Changes will require approval by two-thirds of members present.

 11.2.
 Inspection of Bylaws.
 The original or copy of these Bylaws, as amended or otherwise altered to date, certified by the Secretary, shall at all times be kept by the secretary, and shall be open to inspection by the members, officers and directors at all reasonable times during office hours.

 11.3 Serverability.
 In the event any provision here is determined by a court of competent jurisdiction to be invalid or otherwise unenforceable, such provision shall be deemed removed from these bylaws, while the remaining provisions remain in full force and effect.”